 When we explain our UX design process to prospective clients, one question comes up more often than others: “Can we spend less time on user research?”

-Our full process is based on comprehensive research with end-users.
+Our entire process is based on comprehensive research with end-users.
 We prefer to use in-person techniques like ethnographic field study and user interviews to establish a thorough understanding of our audience.

 (To learn more about our process, download our Essential Guide to Building Applications People Love.)

-Well-meaning clients look at our research processes and think that’s the area that can be expedited -- or skipped all together.
+Well-meaning clients look at our research processes and think that’s the area that can be expedited -- or skipped altogether.